projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-process-data-svc-val

-   Process Data SVC values
+   Process Data SVC Values

 .. figure:: images/ioc-image2.png
    :width: 900px
    :align: center
    :name: ioc-med-signal-flow

-   IOC Mediator - Signal flow
+   IOC Mediator - Signal Flow

--  The IOC backend needs to emulate the channel open/reset/close message which shouldn't be forward to the native cbc signal channel.
+-  The IOC backend needs to emulate the channel open/reset/close message which shouldn't be forwarded to the native cbc signal channel.
 The Service VM signal related services should do a real open/reset/close signal channel.
 -  Every backend should maintain a passlist for different VMs.
 The passlist can be stored in the Service VM file system (Read only) in the future, but currently it is hard coded.

-IOC mediator has two passlist tables, one is used for rx signals(SOC->IOC), and the other one is used for tx signals.
+IOC mediator has two passlist tables, one is used for rx signals (SoC->IOC), and the other one is used for tx signals.
 The IOC mediator drops the single signals and group signals if the signals are not defined in the passlist.
 For multi signal, IOC mediator generates a new multi signal, which contains the signals in the passlist.